 The guilt and regret repeat on me now, psychological indigestion, a slow-burning bile at my own selfishness, the blinkeredness of my newfound freedom.

 Cambodia was different.
 We clicked.
 The differences faded and I learned to value you more.
 We went for walks, trekking over difficult terrain, taking in the sights and sounds of that beautiful alien land.
 Angkor Wat at sunrise.
-Losing ourselves in the thick jungle of the Ratanakiri province, a wild north east frontier to match our crazy love.
+Losing ourselves in the thick jungle of the Ratanakiri province, a wild northeast frontier to match our crazy love.
 It was magical.
 We hardly spent a moment apart.

 Vietnam, China, Nepal.
 India.
 Mountains and monkeys and monks.
 Oxygen-starved, nomadic, free at last, melded together at the edge of great tundra, tip-toeing outside of time and space.
 We walked koras, tapping in time to tradition, kicked dust in the face of danger.
-Walked deserts under impossible stars, scaled sand dunes and snow-capped peaks with ease.
+Traversed deserts under impossible stars, scaled sand dunes and snow-capped peaks with ease.

 It came to an end.
 We flew home.
 Took it slow.
 Rested up.
 Let complacency and routine take a turn.
 Inevitably we spent less time together.
 Staleness crept in.
 There was a noticeable funk when I was around you.
 Your skin grew paler, blemished.
 I noticed your age.

-Some weekends we still made an effort to get out and spend time together.
+Some weekends we still made an effort to get out of the house and spend time together.
 It didn’t quite feel the same though, not that we admitted it to each other or even ourselves.
 The gently rolling hills and cloying cow muck didn’t transport us from the humdrum of the weekly grind.
 The intimacy was gone, replaced with a functional, mutual dependency.